turbopelican/turbopelican/README.md

 You can use the defaults, or choose your own values.
-In the example above, I have decided to give the website a non-default name, but I have left the other settings. `turbopelican` then creates a new repository `mypersonalsite`, with everything ready to push to GitHub.
+In the example above, I have decided to give the website a non-default name, but I have left the other settings. `turbopelican` then creates a new repository `my-turbopelican-website`, with everything ready to push to GitHub.

 > ℹ️  **_NOTE:_**  Make sure that the site-url uses the GitHub repository's name.
 For example, if you want the website to be `https://johndoe.github.io`, your